Impact of Alcoholism On Family

 Alcoholic women who drink during their pregnancy can pass they alcohol they’ve consumed to their unborn children, causing permanent mental and physical birth defects known as Fetal Alcohol Syndrome.
 Children with FAS grow up with facial deformities, brain damage, and growth retardation which obstruct them from living a normal life.

-Nonetheless, children who grow up with alcoholism in the family experience serious effects that manifest as they grow older.
+Nonetheless, children who grow up with the impact of alcoholism on family may experience serious effects that manifest as they grow older.
 Alcoholic families would often see their child experiencing growing problems including: